agentmishra/wordpress_external_login_plugin/README.md

 http://tom.benyon.io

 #To Do
-- Remove option data from db if they are removed or renamed in the admin area
+- Add setttings link to the settings page
 - Add Social Login with:
     - Facebook
     - Google